recepozcelik/exchangeCurrencyApp/README.md

 2. http://localhost:8761 - Eureka Dashboard

 ## ANGULAR PROJECT
- First,you can run npm install command under foreign-exchange folder and then you can simply run ng serve command for starting  angular project.
+ Firstly,you can run npm install command under workspace-NG/foreign-exchange folder.
+After npm install loaded required librarires, then you can continue with simply running ng serve command for starting  angular project.

  You can reach angular web project over http://localhost:4200/home

  If port is busy on your local machine, you can change port by using --port attribute.
 It doesnt matter.

- ## Thank you Guys
+ ## Thank you Guys, If you get an error while trying to run project, don't hesitate to contact me
+ ## My mobile number : +905314561411